 Did you know that Google values referrals more than any other method of hiring?
 Our independent polling also shows that most angular developers found their last job opportunity through a friend.

 What have we learned?
-Strong social networks enable more referrals.
-Being the first to provide resources about bleeding-edge tech, like AngularJS, gives us a social network foothold can amplify candidate applicants through referrals.
+Strong social networks enable a company to generate more referrals.
+Being the first to provide resources about bleeding-edge tech, like Angular, gives us a social network foothold that can amplify candidate applicants through referrals.

-Email newsletters can be top source of highly qualified talent, if you know where to look.
+Email newsletters can be a top source of highly qualified talent, if you know where to look.
 Newsletters can actually be thought of as another social network.
 That’s how we use them.
-Each valuable resource that we share on social media will also be delivered sent in newsletters.
+Each valuable resource we share on social media will also be delivered in newsletter format.

-Why are email newsletter so important?
-Consider that most professionals check their email more often than their Twitter feed.
+Why are email newsletters so important?
+Consider the fact that most professionals check their email more often than their Twitter feed.
 There are also more opportunities to add value when you aren’t limited to 140 characters.

 So, what’s the moral of the story?
-Hiring top developers is a lot easier when you are helping them build their skills.
-And, that helping can be as simple as grabbing latest news and throwing it into a newsletter!
+Hiring top developers is a lot easier when helping them build their skills.
+And, that helping can be as simple as grabbing the latest news and throwing it into a newsletter!